 Audi A6 Avant review

-Our choice: Audi A6 Avant 2.0 TDI SE
+Our choice: Audi A6 Avant Ultra 2.0 TDI SE

-The Audi A6 Avant is a very handsome car - better looking than its BMW 5 Series Touring and Mercedes E-Class Estate rivals.
+The Audi A6 Avant is a very handsome car - better looking than its BMW 5 Series Touring and Mercedes E-Class Estate rivals to these eyes.
 Standard SE-trimmed cars looks the part, but if you want to stand out, the sporty S line trim level has stiffened and lowered suspension, a bodykit, bigger wheels, sports seats and LED lights.
-Inside, the cabin is beautifully made and logically laid out.
-The dials are clear and classy, and there's a great mix of metals, woods and leathers.
-The MMI system – a rotary knob which controls the car's menu-based system – makes sense once you get used to it and controls all the car's major functions.

 The A6 saloon scored a maximum five-star Euro NCAP crash test rating, so we expect the same of the Avant.
 Safety equipment includes six airbags and stability control, with rear side airbags as an option, as is blind spot monitoring and a lane departure warning system.
 If build quality is anything to go by, the A6 Avant should be extremely reliable as everything inside and out feels supremely well made and all of the major mechanicals have been tried and tested in other models without any serious faults reported by owners.